Mongolia Holidays | Seasons and Festivals in Mongolia 2020

 They wear traditional dresses and Mongolian cuisine is prepared including rice, curd, mutton, buzz, horse meat, cookies, and other delicious dairy products.
 People exchange gifts and discussion or demand for depth money is prohibited on this occasion.
 Family members hold a long silk cloth piece, known as Khadag to show their family bonds and at night they prefer to drink Airag or fermented sour milk.

-This festive season is ideal to spend holidays in Mongolia because there are sales at all stores and products, you can come close to locals, there is a lot of movement and celebrations.
-Throughout your Mongolia holidays, you can enjoy local dishes at home on locals and come close to their culture.
+This festive season is ideal to spend holidays because there are sales at all stores and products, you can come close to locals, there is a lot of movement and celebrations.
+Throughout your holidays, you can enjoy local dishes at home on locals and come close to their culture.

 Khovsgol Ice Festival